Year 6 - Aslan & Gryffindor

 PE

 Lessons will continue to take place on Thursdays.
+This term, pupils will be learning tennis, volleyball and rounders.
 Please ensure pupils have the correct PE kit each week.

 HOME LEARNING